sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/rAmamAtyaH/svarameLakalAnidhiH.md

 and if you refresh your memory of the special instructions given in connection with Fig. 13; you will not find it difficult to interpret almost all the Râgas of Râmâmâtya in terms of the modern Râgas.
 Suffice it, therefore, for me to repeat once again and emphasise the importance of what I said a little while ago,viz., *we should not allow ourselves to be \[mis-\] led by the mere 'names' of Râmâmâtya's Râgas but should delve deep and study thecharacteristics' of each of them and find out its modern prototype and its modern name, as well.*
 *  *It now remains for us to estimate the nature of the services rendered by Râmâmâtya to the music world.
   Râmâmâtya, Sômanâth, and Venkatamakhi, the respective authors of *Svaramêlakalânidhi,* *Râgavibôdha,* and *Chathurdandiprakâsika,* were all South Indian musicians and wrote for South India.
 They might, therefore, be grouped together and called by a generic name-*the Carnatic Trio.* All these three authors were, alike, shrewd enough to realise the futility of writing a v-o-l-u-m-i-n-o-u-s treatise, as Shârngadev had done, on the ever-progressive, and therefore ever-changing, art of music; and they prudently chose to be agreeably brief in their works and confined their attention to the most fundamental portion of the Carnatic Music, viz., the *Râga-system.* Hence the 'Râgaprakarana' of each of their works formed, as it were, a pivot round which all other *prakaranas* or chapters revolved.
 Râmâmâtya, no doubt, led the way, by comprising his book into five short chapters dealing with (1) Preface, (2) Svara, (3) Vîna, (4) Mêla, and (5) Râga, by not allowing the number of his verses to rise over 328, and by making each successive chapter lead ultimately to the last.
-Sômanâth went one step further and made the very name of his book indicate the object of his [writing](# "Cf. ननु रागविबोधायारब्धे ग्रन्थे भवतु नामैव वस्तुसंग्रहः ।—                                Râgavibodha.").
+Sômanâth went one step further and made the very name of his book indicate the object of his writing[^14].
   Again, Râmâmâtya was the first to break loose from Shârngdêv's theory of twelve *Vikritha-*svaras and reduce those twelve into seven, which Sômanâth chose to retain, but which, in the hands of Venkatamakhi, came further down to (the modern) five.
 In so breaking loose, he justified his position by invoking the help of a principle, learnt from Shârngadêv himself, viz., the principle of*Lakshya.*

+[^14]: "Cf. ननु रागविबोधायारब्धे ग्रन्थे भवतु नामैव वस्तुसंग्रहः ।—                                Râgavibodha."

   Calculating at least from Shârngadêv's time, this 'Principle of *Lakshya'* is, to-day, about seven centuries old.
 But long, long ago, Kâlidâs had given us, in his *Mâlavikâgnimitra,* a popular version of the same *principle* in the following inspiring verse :-